eugenetriguba/stb-automator/README.md

 ## Usage

-Stb is a regular python library.
+STB-automator is a regular python library.
 It does not come with a test runner or enforce a way for you to write your tests.
 You can use it with python's unittest or a third party library like pytest.

 ```python
 import stb